-Several times we have mentioned the importance and the growth of relationship marketing.
-A detailed analysis of the reasons for this development as well as the implications for the marketer are the subject of Chapter 9.
+Relationship marketing

 In the context of this chapter it is important to point out that one of the most important areas of marketing that relationship concepts have affected is that of personal selling and sales management.

-We have highlighted the changing nature of markets and marketing and in particular increased competition and have pointed to the emergence of more co-operation and interdependence between suppliers and their customers, evidenced by the growth of strategic alliances.
-Discussion on this, together with developments in lean manufacturing is the subject of Chapter 9.
+We have highlighted the changing nature of markets and marketing and in particular increased competition, and have pointed to the emergence of more co-operation and interdependence between suppliers and their customers, evidenced by the growth of strategic alliances.
+Discussion on this and relationship marketing (RM), together with developments in lean manufacturing, is the subject of Chapter 9.

 With greater consumer choice it is realized that customer loyalty can no longer be relied upon unless positive steps are taken by the marketer to develop and maintain such loyalty.
 Most marketers feel that marketing must now seek to develop customer loyalty by integrating customers into the company and trying to develop a new relationship between the company and its customers.
-Some believe that relationship marketing is not new and that effective marketers have always practised a relationship marketing approach (Zineldin and Phillipson) however most are agreed that with relationship marketing there has been a fundamental shift in the role and purpose of marketing from manipulation of the customer to genuine customer orientation Lancaster argues that there has been a shift from a perspective that is concerned primarily with generating sales on a one-off basis to one which looks for longer-term and interactive exchanges between the company and its customers based on true partnership and sharing.
+Some believe that relationship marketing is not new and that effective marketers have always practised a relationship marketing approach; however, most are agreed that with relationship marketing there has been a fundamental shift in the role and purpose of marketing, from manipulation of the customer to genuine customer orientation.
+Lancaster argues that there has been a shift from a perspective that is concerned primarily with generating sales on a one-off basis to one which looks for longer-term and interactive exchanges between the company and its customers based on true partnership and sharing.

 As a result of these changes there has been a realization that we must develop new approaches to customers.
-Today's marketing environment requires that the marketer develop a new more cooperative approach to dealing with customers and in particular close, long-term relationships.
+Today's marketing environment requires that the marketer develop a new, more cooperative approach to dealing with customers and, in particular, close, long-term relationships.
 The wider consequences of relationship marketing are discussed in detail in Chapter 9, but at this stage we should note the key implications of relationship marketing with regard to the process of selling.